Roberto (footballer, born 1998)

-Roberto Pinheiro da Rosa (born 3 June 1998), simply known as Roberto, is a Brazilian footballer who plays as a defender for Avaí.
+Roberto Pinheiro da Rosa (born 3 June 1998), simply known as Roberto, is a Brazilian footballer who plays as a centre-back for Inter de Limeira.

 Professional career

 Roberto joined the youth academy of Internacional in 2014.
 Roberto made his professional debut with Internacional in a 1-0 Campeonato Gaúcho win over Esporte Clube São Luiz on 20 January 2019.
-On 3 March 2019, Roberto signed a 3 year contract with Internacional until 2022.
+On 3 March 2019, Roberto signed a three-year contract with Internacional until 2022.